How to get an aviation job?

 There are a variety of career choices out there, but perhaps none as interesting as those that involve aviation.
 This is a broad field, and the roles available range from air traffic controllers, to flight attendants, to commercial pilots.

-Whatever it is that you’re interested in, there are many ways to secure that perfect role in aviation that you’ve always dreamed of, but you have to make sure that you do it properly without making any small mistake if you want to ensure that you’re on the right path.
+Whatever it is that you’re interested in, whether you are just starting out in the career path, there are many ways to secure that perfect role in aviation that you’ve always dreamed of, but you have to make sure that you do it properly without making any small mistake if you want to ensure that you’re on the right path.

 Aeroplane